 If you are a maritime student and you are coming to sit an exam with the Maritime & Coastguard Agency (MCA), you will need a letter from them to confirm the date of the exam.

-If you are repeating a module and you have been advised to come to the UK on a Visitor visa, you can request a letter from the registry team to confirm the start and end date of the module to support your visa application.
+If you are repeating a module and you have been advised to come to the UK on a Visitor visa, you can request a letter from the Records team to confirm the start and end date of the module to support your visa application.

 You can only access emergency services in UK under a Standard Visitor visa.
 We recommend obtaining a private medical insurance during your stay here.